-BTI\Questionnaire.xls is a dynamic template for your evaluation ratings.
+BTI_Questionnaire_2010.xls is a dynamic template for your evaluation ratings.
 The template provides a structured interface that integrates your data easily into the BTI database.

-- 1. Microsoft Excel is required for your work with the BTI 2008. - Copy the file to your hard drive.
-You do not have to complete BTI\Questionnaire.xls in a single session.
+- 1. Microsoft Excel is required for your work with the BTI 2010. - Copy the file to your hard drive.
+You do not have to complete BTI_Questionnaire_2010.xls in a single session.
 We recommend strongly that you save versions periodically on your hard drive. - 3.
-Once BTI\Questionnaire.xls is opened, you will see several sheet tabs at the bottom of the window.
-BTI\Questionnaire.xls contains 20 sheets.
-The first sheet, Score Summary, is followed by 17 criteria sheets, and ends with Gender Management and Political System as the last two sheets.
+Once BTI_Questionnaire_2010.xls is opened, you will see several sheet tabs at the bottom of the window.
+BTI_Questionnaire_2010.xls contains 19 sheets.
+The first sheet, Score Summary, is followed by 17 criteria sheets, and ends with Questions on the Political System as the last sheet.